milojennings/zippy/README.md

 -use vagrant provision if changes are made to the ansible playbook(s) -use vagrant reload if changes are made to the Vagrantfile

-note that vbguest may bark back an error:
+Note that vbguest may bark an error:

     Installing the Window System drivers ...fail!
     (Could not find the X.Org or XFree86 Window System.)